 The gopher has transverse, square, or diamond-shaped bar markings that resemble those of a rattlesnake.
 It also has similar no-nonsense temperaments and will always mimic a rattlesnake when defending itself.

-The gopher’s markings are darker than a rattlesnake.
+The gopher’s markings are also darker than a rattlesnake.

 2. Viper Boa

 Rattlesnakes have a unique body build, with a triangular head and narrower neck, making the head appear too heavy.
 These snakes only share a similarly short and squat appearance with viper boa, a “viper” superficial resemblance that gives them their name.

 Other snake species, including the young blood, Sumatran short-tailed, and Borneo short-tailed pythons, also try to mimic this appearance.
 However, they become larger than rattlesnakes when they grow in length.